Stay at the BBQ and Out of the Emergency Room This Fourth of July

-- You can also achieve a self-administered Heimlich maneuver by quickly thrusting your upper abdomen against the edge of a table, chair or railing.
+You can also achieve a self-administered Heimlich maneuver by quickly thrusting your upper abdomen against the edge of a table, chair, or railing.

-Fireworks and the 4th of July go together like stars and stripes.
-While we encourage you to enjoy fireworks this Independence Day, fireworks can be dangerous (remember that they are, in fact, balls of fire hurdling through the air at speeds up to 300mph, surrounded by crowds of people).
-In 2017, eight people passed away due to fireworks-related injuries, and over 2,900 received injuries that required medical attention.
-Damage to the hands, fingers, face and vision and hearing loss are the most common fireworks-related injuries.
+Fireworks and the Fourth of July go together like stars and stripes.
+While we encourage you to enjoy fireworks this Independence Day, fireworks can be dangerous (remember that they are, in fact, balls of fire hurdling through the air at speeds up to 300 mph, surrounded by crowds of people).
+In 2019, 12 people passed away due to fireworks-related injuries, and over 7,300 people suffered injuries that required medical attention.
+Damage to the hands, fingers, and face as well as vision and hearing loss are the most common firework-related injuries.

-If you must incorporate fireworks into your domestic celebration, follow these safety tips:
+If you incorporate fireworks into your domestic celebration, follow these safety tips:

-- Never point or throw fireworks at another person.
+- Never point or throw fireworks at another person

-- Back up to a safe distance immediately after igniting fireworks.
+- Back up to a safe distance immediately after igniting fireworks

-- Do not allow young children to handle fireworks.
+- Do not allow young children to handle fireworks

-- Never carry fireworks in your pocket.
+- Never carry fireworks in your pocket

-- Do not place any part of your body directly over a firework while igniting it.
+- Do not place any part of your body directly over a firework while igniting it

-- Never relight or pick up fireworks that did not fully ignite.
+- Never relight or pick up fireworks that did not fully ignite

 Water Recreation Accidents

-What better way to celebrate on a hot summer’s day than by cooling off in the pool, heading to the beach or relaxing on a boat on the lake?
-Recreational water activities are a go-to pass time for July 4th celebrations, but they’re also among the top four causes of injuries accrued on the holiday.
+What better way to celebrate on a hot summer’s day than by cooling off in the pool, heading to the beach, or relaxing on a boat on the lake?
+Recreational water activities are a go-to pastime for July 4th celebrations, but they’re also among the top four causes of injuries accrued on the holiday.

-- Just like you should arrange a designated driver if drinking, if children are swimming in a body of water, at least one designated adult should avoid drinking
+- Just as you should arrange for a designated driver if you plan on drinking, at least one designated adult in your group should avoid drinking

-- Learn CPR.
+- Learn CPR

-- Always wear a life jacket while boating.
+- Always wear a life jacket while boating

-The most common boating injuries result from speeding, capsizing (when a boat tips over and spills all contents, human and otherwise, into the water), inexperienced operators, inattentiveness and alcohol.
-Drinking and operating a boat is equally as dangerous as driving while intoxicated, so don’t do it.
+The most common boating injuries result from speeding, capsizing (when a boat tips over and spills all contents, human and otherwise, into the water), inexperienced operators, inattentiveness, and alcohol.
+Drinking and operating a boat is equally as dangerous as driving while intoxicated, so don’t do it!